award

 • Negligent security.
 For locations that require security detail to keep the area safe, a lack of security or negligent security team may leave the property owner liable for injuries suffered on the property.

 • Falling objects.
-Objects that have not been properly secured, constructed, or designed which fall onto others may open the door for a premises liability lawsuit.
+Objects that have not been properly secured, constructed, or designed that fall onto others may open the door for a premises liability lawsuit.
 These types of accidents are most common in construction and warehouse storage companies.

 • Electrical failure or improper wiring.
 When an electrical fire is caused by negligent maintenance habits or bad wiring, the owner of the property may be held liable for any damages that the fire or bad wiring causes.
 Electrical lines that are hidden in trees commonly contribute to premises liability injuries when the property owner fails to inform visitors that the power line is there.